hazzahs/project-hack-supply-chain/ANALYTICAL_APPROACH.md

 The central visuals are grouped into business personas via `dcc.Tabs`:

 - **Programme Director**: headline KPIs, next-period outlook, top business drivers, recommendations.
-- **Commercial Manager**: supplier/contract/profile risk comparisons and watchlist.
+- **Commercial Manager**: supplier/contract/profile risk comparisons, a region-by-contract interaction heatmap, and a supplier watchlist that now shows the top 5 highest-risk and top 5 lowest-risk suppliers.
-- **CFO**: risk-adjusted spend, concentration across programmes, financial exposure visuals.
+- **CFO**: risk-adjusted spend, concentration across programmes, and a spend-versus-failed-proposal chart with a best-fit trendline plus narrative annotation to help explain the relationship.
-- **Project Controls Lead**: trend diagnostics, process-stability indicators, operational risk hotspots.
+- **Project Controls Lead**: trend diagnostics, process-stability indicators, and top risk-driver explanations.

 Visuals are generated in `build_graphs(...)`, with chart-specific helper functions for bar charts, heatmaps, trend lines, and risk summaries.

+Notable current dashboard behaviour:

+- The previous supplier-region risk-pair chart has been removed because it did not materially extend the insight already provided elsewhere.
+- Persona AI summaries load instructions from external prompt files in `prompts/`, one file per persona.
+- Recommendation prompts remain target-aware and are stored under `prompts/` as well.

 ### 2.4 Interactive Filtering Layer